-Khalil Museum: On the top of the list is Tabiyat City situated in Jeddah which is the largest Museum in the city.
+On top of the list of places to visit in Jeddah is Tabiyat City which is the largest Museum in the city.
 Jeddah is one of those cities which have experienced different revolutions, handled by different rulers and several civilizations all which contribute to the city's history and culture.

 Al Tabiyat City Museum is mainly for international civilizations been exhibited.
 There are many museums in Jeddah but this one particularly stands out.
 This is a Museum that resembles a mini-city within itself.